Configure Business Workflow rules 🔗

 The Business Workflow configuration UI displays rules numbered in continuous sequence 1 to

-n, regardless of whether those rules are enabled or disabled.
+n, regardless of whether those rules are active or not.
 Because each trace belongs to only one workflow rule, priority matters.
-When multiple rules could apply to the same trace, that trace is matched to the highest priority rule.
+When multiple rules can apply to the same trace, that trace is matched to the highest priority rule.
 Rule creation and configuration is governed by the following properties:

 The limit on the number of rules you can have is 99.

-You can enable or disable a rule using its toggle switch without affecting the content of the rule.
+You can turn a rule on or off using its toggle switch without affecting the content of the rule.